briankintz/briankintz.com/src/content/work/devops.md

 - Automated deployment and operations of a multi-cloud mobility platform
 - Managed agile development of enterprise software projects
-- Developed tools & libraries for automotive diagnosticsDesigned, built and automated an on-premise managed Kubernetes PaaS
+- Developed tools & libraries for automotive diagnostics
+- Designed, built and automated an on-premise managed Kubernetes PaaS